 The Robert F. Munn Library Scholars Award is presented annually to a graduating Honors student for outstanding research contributions in the humanities or social sciences that have culminated in the production of an exceptional thesis or capstone research paper.

-The award will be presented during a ceremony held at the Downtown Campus Library.
-In addition, winners will be awarded $1,000.
+The award are typically presented during a ceremony held at the Downtown Campus Library.
+However, due to the COVID-19 pandemic, the ceremony has been cancelled for 2020.
+Selected winners will be awarded $1,000.
 The Munn Award judges may select up to three winners.

 To be eligible to win, applicants must: